nasamar/HierarchyLongitudinalGradientsPsychosis/README.md

 ## **Data**

-- The `brain maps` folder contains the hierarchical and schizophrenia epicenter maps employed in this study, which were obtained using neuromaps toolbox, available at https://github.com/netneurolab/neuromaps.
+- The `brain maps` folder contains the hierarchical maps employed in this study, which were obtained using neuromaps toolbox, available at https://github.com/netneurolab/neuromaps.
   - The `sensorimotor-association (S-A) regional ranking` file was derived from https://doi.org/10.1016/j.neuron.2021.06.016.
   - The map of `evolutionary expansion`, which represents the ratio of the surface area in humans to that of macaque, was derived from https://www.pnas.org/doi/full/10.1073/pnas.1001229107.
   - The `functional gradient` corresponds to the first gradient of functional connectivity derived from diffusion map embedding and was obtained from https://www.pnas.org/doi/10.1073/pnas.1608282113.

 - The `functional and structural epicenters in SCZ`, were obtained from an ENIGMA study available at https://www.nature.com/articles/s41380-024-02442-7.

 ## **Code**